PavanRangani/docs/docs/prd/tasks/tasks.md

 Meeting/Notes tasks and One time Ad-hoc tasks are exactly same.
 Only difference is: Meeting/Notes tasks are available with Meeting/Note records.
 Those tasks can be managed from Meeting/Note page.

+Meeting task can't be added once the family of the entity is archived.

 Ad-hoc tasks can be added from header using + button from any page of the application.
 They are only available in My tasks page.

 ## Add task (One time or Recurring)